oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 ---
 # Annex B. Examples
-OpenC2 commands and responses need to be transmitted with certain relevant head information (i.e., metadata), as described in Section 3.2 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)].
-When sending OpenC2 commands and responses over HTTP/TLS, the OpenC2 message elements are handled as described in Table 4-1.
+OpenC2 messages consist of a set of "message elements" defined in Section 3.2 of [[OpenC2-Lang-v1.0](#openc2-lang-v10)].
+Table 4-1 of this specification defines how the message elements are handled with HTTPS transfer.
+Broadly speaking the message content (i.e., commands and responses) is carried in the HTTP message body while the remaining elments are handled in HTTP headers.
+The example messages below illustrate how this is handled in practice.

 A Request-URI ending in /openc2 is used in all example HTTP requests.